Mini Moke: Portuguese Mokes

-MOKE International
+Chinese Mokes

 In 2012, MOKE International teamed up with designer Michael Young, Chery Automobile, and Sicar Engineering to design a new version of the Moke, styled MOKE, with the intention of releasing the car in Thailand, Australia, the Caribbean, the Seychelles and Mauritius, and Egypt by 2016.
 In 2013, Chery Automobile began manufacturing the reimagined Moke in China.
 The 2020 MOKE has a 1,083 cc four-cylinder fuel injected petrol engine with either manual or automatic transmission and was also made in France.
 An electric version based on this design has been manufactured in Britain since 2021.
-The Moke brand was acquired by EV Technology Group in 2022.
+The Moke brand was acquired by EV Technology Group in 2022, since then the brand is now electric only except for the chinese market.

 Construction and maintenance

 Mokes retain their cult status, and there are many enthusiastic restorers.

 The Moke's construction is simple.
 The body mainly consists of two box-section "pontoons" or "sideboxes" running between the front and rear wheels and includes solid extensions running from the back of the car to the front.
 These are connected by the floor pan, the firewall and a sturdy lateral torque box that runs under the front seats and stiffens the body in torsion.
 The left-hand pontoon contains the fuel tank; the right-hand has a compartment for the battery and a small lockable storage area.
 The 1972 "Moke, Special Export", commonly referred to as a "Californian" Moke, has an Austin Sprite/MG Midget type fuel tank fitted beneath the rear floor area to meet the American FMVSS safety requirements of the time.
 Standard Mokes of the same period and later Californian Mokes use the conventional tank mounted in the left sidebox.
 Later Portuguese Mokes have additional lockable storage space at the rear of the vehicle.
 The optional cloth canopy has plastic side windows and is held up by a thin tubular structure that can easily be removed when not needed.
 In later versions this was replaced with a more solid roll cage.
 The windscreen can easily be unbolted and removed if not needed.
 There are just three curved panels in the Moke, the bonnet, the firewall and the floor, each of which is only curved in one direction.
 This makes it relatively straightforward to reproduce and replace Moke body components without access to sophisticated machine tools.

 Because the Moke's A-Series engine, manual gearbox and suspension are identical to those of a standard Mini (which was still in production up to October 2000), most spare parts are still readily available.
 The Moke has no chassis, so the wheels, brake assemblies and suspension are attached to front and rear subframes bolted straight onto the monocoque shell, just as with a standard Mini.
 Mokes tend to require much structural maintenance if they are to stay in good running order.